Punvireakroth/Web-Development-Progress/interactive_website/README.md

 - When Drag and drop…

 ### "Firing" Events
+- The Process is like this
+    - Event Trigger → Event Detected → Event Handle
 When event trigger on a DOM elements and event handler function can be created to run a response.

 ### Event Handler Registration